 These chemicals are toxic!
 If you smell, see or touch clothing, furniture, car seats or other materials exposed to third-hand smoke you are putting your health at risk as these toxic chemicals are absorbed into your blood.

 Infants and children are especially at risk, and the only way to protect them is to create a smoke free environment in your home, vehicles, and even in public places.
-Do not allow smokers to smoke in a room children will enter, and ensure smokers have freshly washed hands before touching the infants and children.Tags: Health Living, msg0612, Nicotine Control, Tobacco Prevention
+Do not allow smokers to smoke in a room children will enter, and ensure smokers have freshly washed hands before touching the infants and children.Tags: Health Living, msg0612, Tobacco Prevention